Westbury, Wiltshire: History

 A Romano-British settlement was found at The Ham, in the north of the parish, in the 1870s.

 The manor of Westbury, and the hundred with the same boundaries, was held by the king at the time of the Domesday survey in 1086.
 The Wiltshire Victoria County History recounts the fragmentation into manors, and traces their ownership.
 The ancient parish included Bratton, Dilton, Dilton Marsh, Heywood and part of Chapmanslade.
 Churches at Bratton and Dilton were dependent chapels of Westbury church.

 Westbury centres on its historic marketplace – although markets ceased to be held in the middle of the 19th century – and the All Saints' Church.
 This was built between c.
 1340 and 1380 in a transitional style between the Decorated and Perpendicular Gothic and parts survive, but the church was rebuilt in the 1430s, when a clerestory, three chapels, and most of the central tower were added; the north chapel was given by William de Westbury and his father.
 The west window was donated in the 19th century by Abraham Laverton.

+Westbury was incorporated as a borough by royal charter in 1448.

+The charter is lost, although there was a tradition that it had been burned.
+The borough had a corporation consisting of a mayor, recorder, and thirteen capital burgesses, appointed for life by the corporation, and the duties of the mayor were to act as returning officer for the parliamentary elections and to preside in the borough court.
+The borough was not reformed by the Municipal Corporations Act 1835, remaining an unreformed borough until 1886, when its corporation was abolished.